Towards the Evolution of Vertical-Axis Wind Turbines using Supershapes: Background

 Previous evolutionary studies have been undertaken with types of CFD to optimise the blade profile for both HAWT~\citep{Hampsey:2002} and VAWT~\citep{Carrigan:2012} to varying degrees of success/realism.
 EAs have also been applied to aircraft wing design (e.g.,~\cite{OngKeane:2004}), including transonic aerofoils (e.g.,~\cite{QuagliarellaCioppa:1995,HaciogluOzkol:2003}), and multidisciplinary blade design (e.g.,~\cite{HajelaLee:1995}.)

 Most methods have used representations that define the design directly (e.g., spline surfaces~\citep{Hasenjager:2005}), or through representations designed specifically for the task (e.g., 3D aerofoils~\citep{Oyama:2001}.)
 Menzel and Sendhoff~\cite{MenzelSendhoff:2008} evolved parameters to a free form deformation (FFD)~\citep{SederbergParry:1986} algorithm to design the 3D stator blade of a jet turbine using CFD simulations to evaluate solutions.
 Instead of representing the object directly, FFD defines a lattice of control points that manipulate a given object to an arbitrary degree of complexity.
+As a consequence of the cost of CFD analysis, currently most blade design optimisation uses surrogate models (also known as meta models or response surface models) to reduce the number of evaluations required~\citep{Song:2002}.